cu2021/HarmOni-Movie-Recommendation-Service/README.md

 - **Movie Poster Retrieval**: Fetches movie posters using the TMDb API.
 - **Lightweight Flask API**: Delivers recommendations through a RESTful API.
 - **User-Friendly Interface**: Provides a simple HTML-based frontend for user interaction and recommendation display.
+- **Dockerized Deployment**: Easily run the application as a containerized service.

 ## Project Structure